 - · identifying, considering and recommending candidates for membership on our Board; - · overseeing the process of evaluating the performance of our Board; and - advising our Board on other corporate governance matters.

-During the fiscal year ended December 31, 2022, the Nominating and Corporate Governance Committee met four times.
+During the fiscal year ended December 31, 2023, the Nominating and Corporate Governance Committee met three times and also acted by unanimous written consent.

 Science and Technology Committee